The Citadel (1938 film): Cast

+Box office

+The film earned $987,000 in the US and Canada and $1,611,000 elsewhere.

 Awards

 The film was nominated for Oscars in four categories: Best Picture, Best Actor (Robert Donat), Directing, and Adapted Screenplay.

 The film won the Best Picture Award from both the New York Film Critics Circle and the National Board of Review.
 It is a New York Times Critics' Pick and is also listed in The New York Times Guide to the Best 1,000 Movies Ever Made.

 Legacy

 A Hindi-language film, Tere Mere Sapne, based on the A.J.
 Cronin novel, was released in 1971.

 In February 2020, the film was shown at the 70th Berlin International Film Festival, as part of a retrospective dedicated to King Vidor's career.